-The Senate Standing Committee on Regulations and Ordinances was established in 1932.
-Its functions, which are set out in Senate standing order 23, are to assess delegated legislation against a set of scrutiny principles that focus on compliance with statutory requirements, the protection of individual rights and liberties, and principles of parliamentary oversight.
+The Senate Standing Committee for the Scrutiny of Delegated Legislation assesses delegated legislation against a set of scrutiny principles that focus on compliance with statutory requirements, the protection of individual rights and liberties, and principles of parliamentary oversight.

 The committee was originally established in 1932 as the Senate Standing Committee on Regulations and Ordinances.
 This makes the committee one of the oldest standing committees in the Australian Parliament.
 It has served as a model for numerous similar parliamentary scrutiny committees across Australia and internationally.

 What is delegated legislation?